coderhackx/Kuka_Website/README.md

-## Project Overview
+# Overview

-The goal of this project is to enhance 3D muscle imaging by combining robotic precision with motion tracking.
-The KUKA iiwa 14, known for its safety and compliance in human-robot interaction, is used to hold and maneuver an imaging probe.
-The OptiTrack motion capture system provides accurate tracking of the subject’s movement, allowing the robot to dynamically adjust and maintain optimal imaging alignment.
+The system is designed to enhance imaging accuracy by uniting robotic precision with motion awareness.
+The KUKA iiwa 14 serves as the manipulator for holding and maneuvering the imaging probe, ensuring steady and repeatable positioning.
+At the same time, the OptiTrack motion capture system monitors subject movements, allowing the robot to automatically adjust and maintain optimal alignment during scanning.

 ## Table of Contents
 - [Project Overview](#project-overview)